wenjinkuang/flask-part-1/VM Steps.md

 Step 1: Create a Virtual Machine [VM]

-Step 2: Make sure everything is updated on the VMs through the command 'sude apt-get update'
+Step 2: Make sure everything is updated on the VMs through the command 'sudo apt-get update'

 Step 3: Install python onto the VMs through the command 'sudo apt install python3-pip'